A1G 3110 Series: 94 Foot Super Tank Cars

 The prototype was developed by General American Transportation-- GATX-- and somewhere in the archives I have the full story, which I'll try to dig out sometime.
 The GATX release of this quartet is relatively prototypical but the other three schemes, all for oil companies, are pure fantasy.
 That has not stopped collectors, as we'll note in a moment.

-These cars were first introduced sometime in the 1970s and by my reckoning are the last of the "First Generation", and have not ever been released since by any marketer.
+These cars were first introduced in 1970.
+They were reviewed in the "Trade Topics" column of the September 1970 issue of Model Railroader.
+By my reckoning are the last of the "First Generation", and have not ever been released since by any marketer.
 They are also easily the rarest of the whole bunch, especially in "as manufactured" condition.
 While oil company paraphenalia collectors ratcheted up prices past the $100 (!) range for mint in box examples in the late 1990's, prices realized since that spike have settled back considerably.
 Even so, you may need to be prepared for some spirited bidding if you seek to add these four to your A1G accumulation.

 Key spotting features for this car are: